cockroachdb/docs/v19.1/managed-connect-to-your-cluster.md

     The [CockroachDB Python package](https://github.com/cockroachdb/cockroachdb-python) installed earlier is triggered by the `cockroachdb://` prefix in the engine URL.
 Using `postgres://` to connect to your cluster will not work.
     {{site.data.alerts.end}}

-    1. Create a `sqlalchemy-basic-sample.py` file and copy the code into it, replacing placeholders in the connection parameters with the [connection details](#generate-the-connection-string):
+    1. Create a `sqlalchemy-basic-sample.py` file and copy the code into it, replacing placeholders in the connection parameters with the [application connection string](#generate-the-connection-string):

         {% include copy-clipboard.html %}
         ~~~ python